 The Four Noble Truths, one of Buddhism’s basic foundational teachings, is all about suffering.
 This can sound dreary, even grim, not very inviting.
 It’s important to focus on suffering, but also important not to forget the possibility of joy.
 What is Nirvana, and how is it possible?
-Join us this Sunday, October 15, for zazen, […]
+This talk was given Sunday, October 15.

 This Sunday we celebrate the Two Ancestors Memorial, honoring Eihei Dogen and Keizan Jokin.
 As part of that, we chant the “Life Span Chapter” of the Lotus Sutra, which describes the Buddha enlightened since the remote past, or the eternal Buddha.
 As the seasons change, time passes, people are born, sicken, and die, and yet […]